soz-live/soz-live.github.io/about.md

 ### Present

 The project is currently closed source and in **Private Beta**, with work still required to reach a mature and stable product.
-The current aim is to develop a community of developers and testers to progress the project to release stage.
+The aim is to develop a community of developers and testers to progress the project to release stage.

-### Future (2025 - ?)
+### Future

-The aim is to move to Open Source when a mature v2.0 product is released, expected to be in 2025.
+The aim is to move to Open Source when a mature v2.0 product is released in 2026.
-The future includes a list of potential areas, features and functionality for further development.
+The roadmap includes a list of potential areas, features and functionality for further development.
 The expansion of the community will also enable further growth and development of the project.